 9. Granola & Energy Bars

 A big word of caution here.
 Granola bars and energy bars are high calorie foods invented for the sole purpose of providing energy (ie. calories) in small, convenient, easy to eat packages.
-The variety of bars on the market place today is staggering and most are so high in sugar and other crap that it’s hard to classify them as a healthy snack.
+The variety of bars on the market place today is staggering and most are so high in sugar that it’s hard to classify them as a healthy snack.
 The best we can do is buy the healthiest option or make them ourselves so that we’re in control of the ingredients.
+Here’s my favorite Crunchy Nut Free Gluten Free Honey Oat Bar the kids can take to school.

 Here’s a great article from friend and Registered Dietitian Jessica Penner on Choosing Granola Bars.
 She offers brand name suggestions so you can see exactly which are her top 5 picks.

-If you want to make your own bars, here are a couple of my own recipes followed by recipes from two other friends and Registered Dietitians.
+If you want to make your own bars, here are a couple of my own recipes.

 Tip: Choose granola bars and energy bars on days when you’re super active.